skratchdot/skratchdot.com/projects/index.md

 ### Github User Scripts ###

+- [The Github Enhancement Suite](/projects/github-enhancement-suite/) - A collection of userscripts to add functionality when browsing github.com.

 - [GitHub: Code Search](/projects/github-code-search.user.js/) - A user script that adds a search box to repository pages which allows you to search the code in that repository.